What Documents Do I Need for a Job Interview

 Preparation includes effective communication.
 Use templates to save time and ensure clarity.

-Prepare a short email script for sending documents after the interview: thank-you line, attachments list, and contact details.
+• Prepare a short email script for sending documents after interview: thank-you line, attachments list, contact details.
 Keep it concise and properly formatted.

-If you want ready-made resume and cover letter files that are formatted for recruiters and applicant tracking systems, you can download free resume and cover letter templates that simplify naming and layout so your documents read clearly across platforms.
+If you want ready-made resume and cover-letter files that are formatted for recruiters and ATS, you can download free resume and cover-letter templates that simplify naming and layout so your documents are readable across platforms.

 There are moments when DIY is not enough.
 Invest in help when it speeds up outcomes or reduces risk.